kvertacnik/Practical_Bioinformatics_Workshop/5_WGS_and_GATK.md

 ___

 ## 2. Read mapping (BWA2)
 BWA2 will map our processed reads, and do it very fast for this application.
-We will also create reference genome index files (remember that earlier we made the soft link genome.fasta) so that we can use the samtools program on the BWA2 alignment output files.
-Samtools will sort the alignment files by chromosomal coordinates and convert from sam to bam format.
+We will also create reference genome index files (remember that earlier we made the soft link genome.fasta) for GATK, BWA2, and samtools (each program has their own specific format).
+Here, samtools will sort the BWA2 alignment output files by chromosomal coordinates and convert from sam to bam format.

 1. In your dorsalis_WGS folder make a copy of your job_header_gatk.sh file named `2_bwa2.sh`
 2. Change the job name to `#SBATCH --job-name=2_bwa2`
 3. Add the job commands to the end of the file and submit:
 ```
+module load ccs/java/jdk-17.0.2
 module load ccs/conda/python
-module load ccs/java/jdk-17.0.2
 module load samtools-1.12-gcc-9.3.0-zo3utt7

-# Make the genome index files needed for samtools (and GATK while we're at it)
+# Make genome index files (we'll use the gatk one later)
 bwa-mem2 index ./genome.fasta
 samtools faidx ./genome.fasta
 gatk CreateSequenceDictionary R=genome.fasta O=genome.dict  #really a picard tool here